-As an energy and carbon intensive industry we are part of the solution, but at the same time we have a responsibility to address the impact of our own operations.
+As an energy and carbon-intensive industry, we are part of the solution, but at the same time, we have a responsibility to address the impact of our own operations.

 The membership of worldsteel, which represents more than 80% of global steel production, continues to find ways to drive efficiency in energy use and product design.

 This multistep process covering raw materials, energy input, yield and maintenance can be used to support improvements in mill operations to efficiency levels commensurate with the steel industry’s top performers.

-worldsteel has developed a clear 4-stage efficiency review process, based on leading practise, for all mill operators to follow.
+worldsteel has developed a 4-stage efficiency review process, based on leading practices, for all mill operators to follow.
 This is being supported by a specialist team of advisors available to all members.

-For the long term the steel industry continues to work in partnership with governments, investing in major programmes of research and development to invent radical new steelmaking technologies.
+For the long-term, the steel industry continues to work in partnership with governments, investing in major programmes of research and development to invent radical new steelmaking technologies.

 The quality of iron ore and coking coal has a direct impact on energy intensity and CO2 emissions.
 Measures, such as beneficiation of ore and coal at the source, switching to carbon-lean or hydrogen-containing fuels, and increasing scrap use in the basic oxygen furnace are just a few of the measures that can significantly improve operational performance

 Energy efficiency is a crucial component of resource efficiency and there are several tested and proven improvement measures available: heat or energy recovery from solid and gas streams, coke dry-quenching, cogeneration units, electricity savings (aiming toward self-sufficiency), and many more.

 Improving yield leads to increased output from the steelmaking processes.
 It is directly linked to a reduction in energy intensity and raw material use.

 Improving a steelmaking plant’s maintenance ensures process reliability, which reduces losses in quality and process time, thereby reducing energy use per tonne of steel.